 The Business Clinic is a series of free online sessions hosted by Jane.
 Each clinic will tackle a thorny business problem faced by a specific writer and invite you to join the live conversation.
-Yes, these are recorded!
+These are recorded and posted to Jane’s YouTube channel.

 Getting Visibility for Older Books